theotherlars/minecraftbackup_powershell/README.md

 # minecraftbackup_powershell
-Backup your minecraft server with powershell
+Backup your minecraft server with powershell.
+This script archives the Mincraft "world" folder (.zip) and moves it to a backup folder/location.
+It also deletes the oldest .zip based on the $daysToKeepBackup variable

-Required changes to the script:
+### Required changes to the script
   - location of the server folder
   - location of the backup folder

-Optional changes to the script:
+### Optional changes to the script
   - $daysToKeepBackup, change this variable to how many days you want to keep the backup before the script deletes it.

-FOR SCHEDULED BACKUP:
+### Schedule for backup
 Add this script to the task scheduler on your windows minecraft server Under action you type:
   "C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe"  -ExecutionPolicy Bypass "minecraftbackup.ps1 file location"